akshay-rakheja/supernova2022/README.md

 There was an opportunity to make a unique IC capability uniquely easy as a service to people making dynamic, decentralized apps.
 We can imagine use cases across many categories:

 - _SocialFi_: DAO governance that acts on the common will after votes by using a time certain for the election.
 Then the autonomous organization can execute without requiring human intervention.
-- _GameFi_: Multiplayer games that move their common world forward independent of individual player actions
+- _GameFi_: Multiplayer games that move their common world forward independent of individual player actions.
+For example, a battle royale could keep changing the map on a regular basis to keep the intensity of gameplay.
 - _Metaverse_: Autonmous Metaverse NFTs that "behave" even when the user is not around, perhaps even reacting to special events (birthdays, holidays etc)
 - _Async DeFi_: Time-limited asynchronous market orders that execute or expire a certain period after going in
 - _Public Good_: Dead-man-switches that activate certain actions when a user does not otherwise specify "stop" beforehand, releasing information or executing actions to protect protesters.
 (Messages are cancellable).